 Checklist for Internship Documents

 Below is a checklist of documents that must be submitted to the Internship Coordinator by the designated due dates.
 This checklist does not take the place of students reading the Internship packet.

-- Summitted Signed Appendix A (Internship Agreement Affiliate Site agreement)
+- Submitted Signed Appendix A (Internship Agreement Affiliate Site agreement)

 - Submitted Appendix B (Student Contact Information)

 - Submitted Signed Appendix C (Application for Admission to Internship in Community Health)

 - Submitted current CPR/First Aid certificate

 - Submitted documentation from your healthcare provider that you are up to date with your immunizations

 Please note if your site requires a background check or drug test, you will need to arrange those procedures and submit the documentation to the site.